 #ncbwcleadvocacy #lauracowan #thegirlinthegarage #domesticviolence #survival #resilience

-You are invited to join the Pay Equity conversation hosted by @ncbwinc.greater on Tuesday, April 8, 2025, at 6:00PM EST. Featured guest experts will be Councilwoman @stephaniehowse and LaToya Smith, VP of Talent Acquisition Manager of Fifth Third Bank.
+You are invited to join the Pay Equity conversation hosted by @ncbwinc.greater on Tuesday, April 8, 2025, at 6:00PM EST. Featured guest experts will be Councilwoman @stephaniehowse and LaToya Smith, Eros Heart Coaching.

 🌟 Advocating for Pay Equity for Black Women 🌟